-I allow 6 x 300g skeins of Homelea Bliss for a 1m x 1m crocheted throw rug (knitting will use less than this), and 4 x 1kg balls of Homelea Hug for an arm crocheted 1m x 1m throw rug.
-Sometimes I use this as a guide, allow some extra, and just go with the flow and see what size throw I end up with.
+I allow 6 x 300g skeins of Homelea Bliss for a 1m x 1m crocheted throw rug (knitting will use less than this).

-A more accurate way to work this out: make a test piece with 1 skein or ball to work out what you’d like to make and how much yarn you’ll need – I’ve included instructions down below on how to do this below.
+A more accurate way to work this out: make a test piece with 1 skein or ball to work out what you’d like to make and how much yarn you’ll need – I’ve included instructions down below on how to do this below, or we’ve got a handy masterclass and calculator in Blanket School with a free membership.
 You can always turn it into a cowl or a scarf once you’ve made your blanket.

 The most accurate way to work out how much yarn you’ll need

-The way I work out how much yarn I’ll need for a chunky throw is to do a gauge square with 1 skein or ball of yarn and then use some simple maths.
+Okay dokay, there’s a big involved in working out much yarn you’ll need for a chunky throw.
+Start with a gauge square with 1 skein or ball of yarn and then use some simple maths.